rayfould/Muse/README.md

 4. Login and App Startup
    - Originally, we had a regular login screen with just a form
    - Adding animations with slow fade-in and fade-out of images and text, this created a sense for the user that they are now entering a new space - not just logging in
-   - The decision to go with the colorful eye really made a large difference, especially on a larger tablet-like display.
 5. Portrait vs Landscape mode
    - For larger screens like a tablet, we use dp dimension cutoffs (e.g. 600) to display our UI differently
    - On tablets, we use more grid columns on the main page / all categories page